The Listening Room

 The Listening Room is a natural extension of the MDA developed IRIS measurement system which captures and evaluates 3D sound fields.
 IRIS measurements can be used by The Listening Room to simulate real spaces as well as evaluate the effectiveness of the reproduction system.

-Vibration Platform Extension
+Vibration Platform

 Project Case Study - Auckland War Memorial Museum